2019 Legislative Wrapup - Senator Feldman

 - Lake Seneca Elementary School, Chair and Vice Chair

-- Little Bennett Elementary School, Chair and Vice Chair
+- Little Bennett Elementary School, Vice Chair

 - Monocacy Elementary School, Chair and Vice Chair